 Music as an Expression of Worship

-Sacred music is integral to the gathered community’s worship.
-It is not mere ornament but offering — an audible prayer giving voice to faith, hope, and love.
-Throughout human history, people have been called to sing: from the psalms of ancient Israel (Psalm 95:1–2; Psalm 150:6) to the songs of the early Church (Philippians 2:5–11).
-In every age, sacred music has proclaimed the Word, supported communal rituals, and formed individuals and communities in their spiritual journey.
-Music remains a living tradition that unites people across time and place in shared praise.
+Sacred music is integral to the Church’s liturgy and the worship of the gathered Body of Christ.
+It is not mere ornament but a true offering, an audible prayer that gives voice to faith, hope, and love.
+From the psalms of ancient Israel (Psalm 95:1–2; Psalm 150:6) to the canticles and hymns of the early Church (Philippians 2:5–11), God’s people have always been called to sing.
+In the liturgy, music proclaims the Word, gives shape to ritual action, and fosters the active participation of the faithful.
+It remains a living tradition that unites the Church across time and space in the praise of God.

 Theological Foundation